ibrahimBalushi/capstoneDSML/README.md

-The request files are too big for GitHub free membership.
+The 311-request files are too big for GitHub free membership.

 For the code to work download the files below from https://donnees.montreal.ca/dataset/requete-311 and follow the naming convension in .pyjb